Created by a Student, for Students

 FDA/CE regulatory pathways Clinical validation Explainability & trust Dataset bias Domain shift Ethics in medical AI

-Q4 — Deployment & Advanced Applications
+Weeks 10–12 — Deployment & Advanced Applications

-MONTH 10 December Q4
+WEEK 10 Q4

 Deploying an AI software into clinical practice using MONAI Deploy, Streamlit, BraTS Orchestrator, and other tools.
 Turn your trained model into something doctors can actually use — build inference pipelines, create web-based visualization apps, package models in Docker containers, and understand the MONAI Deploy App SDK.